Rainforestation Nature Park

 The Pamagirri Aboriginal Experience invites you to discover authentic Indigenous Australian culture.

 Australia’s Indigenous culture is one of the oldest surviving cultures in the world and Rainforestation Nature Park recognises the importance of preserving and sharing this unique culture.
-Our Pamagirri Aboriginal Experience recently won a 2019 Queensland Tourism Award in gold for Aboriginal & Torres Strait Islander Tourism.
+Our Pamagirri Aboriginal Experience won a 2019 Queensland Tourism Award in gold for Aboriginal & Torres Strait Islander Tourism.

 Local Indigenous Pamagirri Guides welcome you to join them on a journey to discover the Dreamtime and learn about the fascinating customs and ancient traditions that are kept alive in the rainforest of Kuranda, in Tropical North Queensland.

 The Pamagirri Aboriginal Experience takes approximately 1 hour which includes both the Pamagirri Aboriginal Dance Performance held in the Rainforest Amphitheatre and the Dreamtime Walk conducted either before or after the show.
 Extended Dreamtime Walk activities are available at an extra cost for groups to learn even more about the fascinating history of Australia’s Indigenous culture.

 This half-hour guided tour along an all-weather walk-way modelled on the Rainbow Serpent gives further insight into Aboriginal traditions and beliefs and how several ancient implements were used.

 Enter the Pamagirri Cultural Centre at Rainforestation and experience Tropical North Queensland through the eyes of the people who have been its custodians for tens of thousands of years.

 Try your hand at boomerang throwing and after a demonstration and a few lessons, you’ll be ready to test your skills.
 The area is specially netted for your safety, as boomerangs do come back!